In this article, you will learn:

 You can alter the Base Layout within each Step by "unlocking" individual elements in the Context Pane on the right.

-On the right side of the Toolbar there are additional tools you can use to cut, copy, paste and layer the objects in the Tulip App Editor.
+On the right side of the Toolbar there are additional tools you can use to layer the objects in the Tulip App Editor.

 The Context Pane on the right side of the screen is where you handle all of the formatting and logic in the app.